Adult Streamlined Renewal - How to apply by mail

 Passport Processing Times

-Two identical high-quality photos are required for all passport applications.
-Requirements for photos can be checked at: Photo Requirements | Australian Passport Office (passports.gov.au).
+Two identical, high-quality colour prints, less than six months old are required for all passport applications.
+Please see the APO passport photo guidelines for more information Passport Photo Guidelines.
 Photos not meeting these requirements will be rejected resulting in passport processing delays.